JCPH Onboarding

 • Contact your Program Director with any additional questions.

 • Credit Requirements: The MPH program is 45 credits.
 Refer to the Part II Onboarding email for the current curriculum.
-Students are responsible for mapping their course progression and meeting all program requirements.
+Dual degree and advanced standing students must meet their advisors to discuss transfer credits and how they impact the plan of study.
+Students are responsible for tracking their course progression and ensuring they are meeting all program requirements.
 The latest MPH curriculum and concentration information can be found on our Degree Program page under Public Health Curriculum

-• Course Registration: The current Course Schedules can be found on the Student Resources page.
-Viewing the Anatomy of a Course Name will help students understand the breakdown of our course names for registration purposes.
-Students should refer to the Part II Onboarding email for further suggestions on registration.
+• Course Registration: The current Course Schedules can be found on the Student Resources page as well as Academic Calendars which provide start/end dates for trimesters.
+Utilize current and yearly course schedules to view course offerings.
+Viewing the Anatomy of a Course Name will help students understand the breakdown of our course names, course subjects, and section numbers for registration purposes.
+The FAQ on our Student Resources page can help with questions such as “how to register?”

 There are 3 course formats from which students can choose: